 A spinner will appear advising that the predictions are being prepared.

 The four headers at the top of the page will become available.
-'MUF + SNR', 'MUF + Reliability', 'MUF + Field Strength' and 'ITURHFProp Output'.
+'MUF + SNR', 'MUF + Reliability', 'MUF + Medium Rx.
+Power' and 'ITURHFProp Output'.
 Just like the Area Coverage plots all three of the plot types should be studied.
 The same interpreting rules apply.
 Hovering the mouse inside the plot gives static information.

 Some enhancements have been added to aid understanding, i.e. a simple legend at the bottom of each page.
 And more importantly a choice of colour scheme for the plots, this allows those with a colour preference to choose the one that suits them the best.

-At the bottom of the Field Strength plot the user will find a graph which at first glace looks confusing.
+At the bottom of the 'Medium Rx.
+Power' plot the user will find a graph which at first glance looks confusing.
 However, to make it much clearer it is possible to click (on the right side legend) a particular frequency to make that line disappear, click it again and it reappears.
 Also hovering the mouse on the graph shows all the details.

 The last item 'ITURHFProp Output' shows the textual output from the program.